Finding Critical Values for χ2 In Exercises 3–8, find the critica... | Channels for Pearson+

 Chi-Square Distribution

-The Chi-Square distribution is a statistical distribution that is used primarily in hypothesis testing and in constructing confidence intervals for variance.
-It is defined by its degrees of freedom, which are determined by the sample size.
-In this context, the Chi-Square distribution helps in determining critical values that correspond to a specified level of confidence.
+The Chi-Square distribution is a statistical distribution that is commonly used in hypothesis testing, particularly in tests of independence and goodness of fit.
+It is defined by its degrees of freedom, which are determined by the sample size and the number of parameters estimated.
+The distribution is right-skewed, meaning it has a longer tail on the right side, and it approaches a normal distribution as the degrees of freedom increase.

 Recommended video: